Skip to main content

 Fiberglass batts are one of the most popular insulations.
 Contractors use them throughout home builds.
 Homeowners opt for fiberglass for many DIY projects.
 Historically, fiberglass batts were used everywhere and for everything.

-South Central Services does not install fiberglass batt insulation in exterior walls.
-We use fiberglass batts for certain areas of the home, but exterior walls will never be one of those areas.
-By the end of this article, you will understand why fiberglass batts do not belong in your exterior walls.
+South Central Services does not install fiberglass batt insulation in exterior walls when performance is a priority.
+We use fiberglass batts for certain areas of the home, but we often recommend different insulation for exterior walls .
+By the end of this article, you will understand what performance you can expect from fiberglass batts in your exterior walls.

 Fiberglass Batt Insulation Offers Mediocre Performance.